-The futuristic style of the emblem takes users into the world of the future.
+The emblem’s futuristic style transports users to a future world.
 The Hyundai logo is a symbol of progress.
-The brand’s machines use the latest innovations created by the company’s designers and programmers.
+The brand’s machines utilize the latest innovations developed by the company’s designers and programmers.

 Meaning and History

-Chung Ju-Yung first established the Hyundai Engineering and Construction Company, and only after a certain period he acquired the Hyundai Motor Company.
-The difference between them is exactly twenty years, so the entrepreneur has accumulated a lot of experience to engage in serious production – the automobile industry.
+Chung Ju-Yung first established Hyundai Engineering and Construction Company and later acquired Hyundai Motor Company.
+The difference between them is exactly twenty years, so the entrepreneur has accumulated a great deal of experience to engage in serious production in the automotive industry.

-When the production of passenger cars became more active globally, the South Korean company also thought about this business, inviting George Turnbull, a former manager from Austin Morris, to cooperate.
-And he, wishing to support the company’s prestige adequately and cars, turned to the best British engineers for help.
+As passenger car production became more active globally, South Korean companies also considered this business, inviting George Turnbull, a former manager at Austin Morris, to collaborate.
+He wished to adequately support the company’s prestige and cars and turned to the best British engineers for help.

-As a result, in 1982, the Hyundai logo was already well recognized abroad.
-Starting from the Canadian market, the company gradually expanded its sales, and in 1986 its cars entered the top 10 of the best products in the United States, according to the American magazine Fortune.
-This made the emblem of the South Korean corporation very prestigious.
+As a result, the Hyundai logo was already well-recognized abroad in 1982.
+Starting from the Canadian market, the company gradually expanded its sales, and in 1986, its cars entered the top 10 best-selling products in the United States, according to the American magazine Fortune.
+This made the South Korean corporation’s emblem very prestigious.

 What is Hyundai?